Bosque del Pueblo: History

 The area where the forest was established is rich in gold, silver and copper deposits and was intended to be developed as an open-air mine.
 Between the years 1980 and 1995 the cultural and environmentalist community group Taller de Arte y Cultura-Casa Pueblo lobbied against the construction of quarries in the area, and in 1995 the Puerto Rico government agreed to prevent mining from being developed in the forest lands.
 The forest was established and is managed by both the Puerto Rico Department of Natural and Environmental Resources, the Community Management Agreement Group and Casa Pueblo, now a non-profit environmental watchdog community-based organization in Adjuntas, Puerto Rico.

 Ecology

 The forest reserve is an important breeding site for the migratory black-whiskered vireo (Vireo altiloquus).
 The forest is also home to several endangered species including the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), and the Puerto Rican sharp-shinned hawk (Accipiter striatus venator).
+Together with nearby Bosque La Olimpia and numerous other state forests and protected natural areas of the region, Bosque del Pueblo has been recognized as a component of the Cordillera Central Important Bird Area since 2007.